-What is a DC to DC battery charger?
+When do you need a DC to DC Battery charger?

-The car alternator is not made to charge a deeply discharged battery.
-The alternator might not be capable of delivering such a high current demand.
-This will lead to increased wear and overheating of the alternator.
+The car alternator is not made to charge a battery with low internal resistance.
+This will lead to overheating of the alternator.

 Victron Energy, a popular solar system manufacturer, did a test where they charged a lithium battery with an alternator.

-What they found is that charging a lithium battery with a car alternator is not always the best solution.
+They found that charging a lithium battery with a car alternator is not always the best solution.
 At lower RPM’s the alternator was overheating.
-This is due to the following facts:

-- A lead-acid battery has a larger internal resistance, so the charging current will be limited.
+- A lead-acid battery has a higher internal resistance, thus doesn’t need a B2B charger.

-A DC to DC battery charger can be used to reduce the charging current without damaging the alternator.
+A DC-to-DC battery charger can reduce the charging current without damaging the alternator.

 Recommended DC to DC battery chargers

 There are two main manufacturers who make the Dc battery chargers, they are Renogy and Victron.